0xPolygon/polygon-docs/docs/cdk/concepts/rollup-vs-validium.md

 ## Validiums

 Validiums **do not** store transaction data on Ethereum.
-Instead, they post ZK proofs called validity proofs to Ethereum that verify the state of the L2 chain.
+Instead, they only post ZK proofs called validity proofs to Ethereum that verify the state of the L2 chain.

 As the L2 does not pay the high gas fees associated with storing data on Ethereum, this approach is more cost-effective than rollups, meaning gas fees are also lower for users.

-However, validiums are typically considered less secure than rollups, as they rely on alternative data availability solutions such as a [Data Availability Committee (DAC)](https://docs.polygon.technology/cdk/glossary/#data-availability-committee-dac).
+However, validiums are typically considered less secure than rollups, as they store transaction data off of Ethereum using solutions such as a [Data Availability Committee (DAC)](https://docs.polygon.technology/cdk/glossary/#data-availability-committee-dac) or [alternative data availability solutions](#alternative-da-solutions).

 ### Alternative DA Solutions

-The CDK also supports the integration of alternative DA solutions, with support for networks such as [Avail DA](https://blog.availproject.org/avail-ecosystem-series-polygon-zkevm-validium/), [Celestia](https://polygon.technology/blog/celestias-high-throughput-out-of-the-box-data-availability-layer-to-integrate-with-polygon-cdk), [Near DA](https://pages.near.org/blog/near-da-integrates-with-polygon-cdk-for-developers-building-ethereum-zk-rollups/) and more.
+The CDK supports the integration of alternative DA solutions, including solutions such as [Avail DA](https://blog.availproject.org/avail-ecosystem-series-polygon-zkevm-validium/), [Celestia](https://polygon.technology/blog/celestias-high-throughput-out-of-the-box-data-availability-layer-to-integrate-with-polygon-cdk), [Near DA](https://pages.near.org/blog/near-da-integrates-with-polygon-cdk-for-developers-building-ethereum-zk-rollups/) and more.

 ## What's Best for You?